 Reviewing results

 Once a run completes, open it to see per-prompt and aggregate results.
-For each prompt, the run shows:- Accuracy — a pass/fail verdict from Omni’s built-in accuracy judge on whether the AI’s response correctly answered the prompt
+For each prompt, the run shows:- Accuracy — a pass/fail verdict from Omni’s built-in accuracy judge on whether the AI’s response correctly answered the prompt, scored against the prompt’s expected behavior when it’s set

-- Prompt cost — the cost of generating the AI response
+- Prompt credits — the credits consumed generating the AI response

-- Judge cost — the cost of scoring the response
+- Judge credits — the credits consumed scoring the response

 - Duration — how long the prompt took to complete